R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 }
 ```

 This code starts by creating an [`EnclaveHost`](api/com/r3/conclave/host/EnclaveHost.html) object.
-It names the class
+This names the
+class and then attempts to load it.
+This can fail if attempting to load a 'debug' or 'release' enclave and the
+platform does not support SGX.
+This is why it is important to perform the platform check we made in the code
+above.
+If the enclave does fail to load for any reason then an exception is thrown describing the reason why.

-to load and then calls `start`, which actually loads and initialises the enclave and the `MyEnclave` class inside it.
+We then call `start` which initialises the enclave and the `MyEnclave` class inside it.
 You can have multiple `EnclaveHost` objects in the same host JVM but they must all use same mode.

 Note that an `EnclaveHost` allocates memory out of a pool called the "enclave page cache" which is a machine-wide